When you climb Kilimanjaro, accommodation is unlike anything you may be used to.

-There is something truly special about just being out there in a tropical landscape, soaking in all of the sounds of the night on the mountain as you reminisce about the journey you have taken so far.
+There is something truly special about just being out there in a tropical landscape.
+Soaking in all of the sounds of the night on the mountain gives you one of the best feelings in the world.

-There are times when getting a good night’s sleep is naturally more more difficult on Kilimanjaro, particularly as you reach the high altitude zones.
+There are times when getting a good night’s sleep is naturally more difficult on Kilimanjaro.
+This is particularly the case when you reach the high altitude zones.

-The good news is that with a little bit of foresight and knowledge beforehand, there are things you can do to make your accommodation and sleeping arrangements more comfortable during your climb.
+The good news is that with a little bit of foresight and knowledge beforehand, you can make your accommodation more comfortable during your climb.

-However, it is also worth noting that the type of accommodation available will depend upon the route you take, your budget and whether you take a private tour or a group tour.
+However, it is also worth noting that the type of accommodation available will depend upon the route you take.
+It will also depend on your budget and what type of tour you take.

-So we wanted to make sure you have all the information you need to choose the type of accommodation that is going to work best for you.
+So we wanted to make sure you have all the information you need to choose the best accommodation.